 - After illustrating the amounts of sugar and aliases found in their common beverages, I like to show students this YouTube clip titled “Sugar is Killing You” explaining why sugar is so bad for the body and our health.

 - Within the website activity there is a section titled “Did You Know?” that I like to use to reinforce why the intake of too many sugary beverages is serious to one’s health.
-I also like to conclude this portion by showing this YouTube video called “The Hidden Dangers of Sugary Beverages“.
+I also like to conclude this portion by showing this YouTube video called “The Dangers of Sugar“.

 - As a fun lab, I have students prepare a healthy fruit smoothie and then we analyze the amount of sugar found in them compared to the beverages they analyzed for their project.